Quality goalies are made from a different material than the rest of us. GKs must be agile, athletic, brave, and know the rules.

 - Goal kicks within the 6-yard box/goal area

-- Keeper stays on the line for a penalty
+- The keeper stays on the line for a penalty

 - Handling the ball outside of the box is a freekick